School of Behavioral and Brain Sciences

 Research Methods: 6 semester credit hours minimum

-Students will complete two 3-semester credit hour courses in research methods and design that are approved by the program head and faculty coordinator.
+Students will complete two 3-semester credit hour courses in research methods and design that are approved by the Program Head and Academic Support Coordinator.

 Research Methods I